 The validation phase, typically known as 'Evaluative Research' is where we start to gather direct feedback from users representing the key personas (identified during the initial 'Formative Research' stage) to ensure it meets their required needs.
 If the service doesn't meet these, it will fail.
 The sooner we identify this, then the quicker and cheaper it is to improve the solution.

 There are two main feedback types within the validation phase:

 Quantitative and Qualitative.

-Quantitative is about capturing the 'what', the stats and relates to gathering a large number of responses from a particular persona type (ideally 100+) so we can identify clear trends about user behaviours and if a task completion was successful or not.
+Quantitative is about capturing the 'what', the stats and relates to gathering a large number of responses from a particular persona type (minimum of 40+) so we can identify trends about user behaviours and if a task completion was successful or not.

 Typical quant validation methods include: